Scaseco/jena-exectracker/README.md

 ## ⚠️ Limitations

-The tracker will be notified of all query and update execution requests, however there are limitations of what information can be extracted:
+The tracker will be notified of all query and update execution requests, however there are limitations on the information that can be extracted:

 * Any query will appear in its `SELECT` form.
 This is because `QueryEngineRegistry` operates on a lower level than CONSTRUCT, DESCRIBE and ASK.
 * Update requests only appear as generic `# Update Request`.
 This is because the `UpdateEngineRegistry` only receives notification of update requests, but not the SPARQL statement.